 Most redemption options net you a value of 1 cent per point — this means that after the first six months of having the card, you’re essentially earning a flat 1 cent per $1 spent.
 It’s not hard to find a card with a better ongoing flat cashback rate.

 It’s true that when redeeming for airfare, you’ll get a value of 1.5 cents per point, so if you only intend to use your rewards toward air travel, you might not be bothered by the lower value of other redemption options.
 But if you think you might want to redeem for cash back, for example, you’ll likely be better off with a different credit card.

 Foreign transaction fee.
-You’ll pay a foreign transaction fee of 3% on each purchase you make outside the United States.
+You’ll pay a foreign transaction fee of 3% of each transaction converted to U.S. dollars on each purchase you make outside the United States.
 You’re better off leaving this card at home when you travel abroad and instead take a card that charges no foreign transaction fee.

 Unlimited 1.5% Cash Back on every purchase, every day

 0% intro on purchases for 15 months, then 15.49% - 25.49% (Variable)

 No minimums for redeeming and cash back won't expire for the life of the account